 - Data Science + FinTech JC-NY: Folks in the financial sector explore ways to use machine learning to predict future performance.
 The group meets once or twice a month at host qplum in Jersey City to listen to outside speakers.

 - New Jersey Data Science Meetup: Data science wizards meet every third Saturday at the Parsippany-Troy Library to listen to outside speakers and enjoy member presentations.

 - NJ Data Science – Apache Spark: This Princeton group for advanced practitioners is concerned with using Apache Spark and other applications to maximize business profits.
 Expect to go in depth on what each application can do.

 - NJ Hadoop – Big Data: By offering a mix of hands-on workshops and online and live classes, this Flemington-based group can help you earn various certifications, whether you’re new to data science or an old hand.

 Data Science Conferences & Workshops in New Jersey

-New Jersey periodically welcomes large big data conferences to the state, including the 2016 events Advanced Pharma Analytics USA Summit and Life Sciences Forum on Data Science, Analytics and Intelligence.
+New Jersey periodically welcomes large big data conferences to the state, including the 2016 event Advanced Pharma Analytics USA Summit.
 We’ve assembled a small list of big data conferences that meet more regularly along this stretch of the Atlantic Seaboard.

 - Annual Stevens Conference on High Frequency Finance and Analytics: Stevens Institute of Technology takes its emphasis on financial data to the conference circuit with this three-day conference.
 Open to students, academics and practitioners, the forum is packed with research papers and student presentations.